Our Board

 Dr. Peter Heyman has been a Friendship Circle board member for the past 3 years in addition to serving on the Board when Friendship Circle was founded here in Richmond over 10 years ago.
 He is also the immediate past treasurer.
 Peter has been practicing pediatrics for 25 years with RVA Pediatrics.
 He lives in the West End with his wife Allison, and his children Alex and Sadie.

 Adele is a clinical social worker who has extensive experience in working with children and adults, families and couples currently in private practice.
-A highlight of her career included 21 years of working at Jewish Family Services, where she developed, and administered, the Weinstein JCC’s pilot community-wide Inclusion Program, including social groups, religious
+A highlight of her career included 21 years of working at Jewish Family Services, where she developed, and administered, the Weinstein JCC’s pilot community-wide Inclusion Program, including social groups, religious school, pre-school, after-school and camp programs to ensure that everyone feels welcome and integrated in our community.
+This program continues to be the pride of the JCC.
+Adele enjoys her family, traveling and bicycling.

 Rabbi Yossel Kranz is the Executive Director at Chabad of Virginia and has served the Richmond community for over 30 years.
 He is a founding member of the board since its creation 10 years ago.
 Friendship Circle of Virginia is a project of Chabad Virginia.